-The Hawkesbury towns and villages can aim to celebrates their rural, pastoral identity and don't look to hinder these valued traits.
+The Hawkesbury towns and villages can aim to celebrate their rural, pastoral identity and don't look to hinder these valued traits.
 This means protecting cherished views, hill-top lookouts and pastoral lands from encroaching development and instead focusing development close to small village centres.
 The place values can be of "nature, passion, creativity and community" and aim to live more fully by connecting to nature.
-A resilient place would be committed to common goals by working with each other and local authorities.
-Doing so successfully starts with utilising and modernising meeting spaces in village centres to provide the physical space for community members to meet, get to know each other and raise awareness about local issues.